mathpluscode/CineMA/README.md

 ```
 @article{fu2025cinema,
-  title={CineMA: A Foundation Model for Cine Cardiac MRI},
+  title={A versatile foundation model for cine cardiac magnetic resonance image analysis tasks},
-  author={Fu, Yunguan and Yi, Weixi and Manisty, Charlotte and Bhuva, Anish N and Treibel, Thomas A and Moon, James C and Clarkson, Matthew J and Davies, Rhodri Huw and Hu, Yipeng},
+  author={Fu, Yunguan and Bai, Wenjia and Yi, Weixi and Manisty, Charlotte and Bhuva, Anish N and Treibel, Thomas A and Moon, James C and Clarkson, Matthew J and Davies, Rhodri Huw and Hu, Yipeng},
   journal={arXiv preprint arXiv:2506.00679},
   year={2025}
 }